-Tony And Emmy Award Winning Actor Ron Liebman Dies At 82
+Tony And Emmy Award Winning Actor Ron Leibman Dies At 82

-Ron Liebman, who won a Tony Award for his performance in the Broadway play Angels in America and an Emmy Award on the short-lived CBS show Kaz, died Friday afternoon at the age of 82.
+Ron Leibman, who won a Tony Award for his performance in the Broadway play Angels in America and an Emmy Award on the short-lived CBS show Kaz, died Friday afternoon at the age of 82.

 Leibman's death was confirmed to NPR by his agent, Robert Atterman, CEO of Abrams Artists Agency.
 No other details were available.